ammarhakim/gkyl-doc/source/quickstart/introduction.rst

   pgkyl -f vm-damp_elc_0.bp interpolate plot

 This produces the 2D plot of the initial Maxwellian distribution given below.
-The :ref:`pg_cmd-plot` command also supports additional flags to add labels.

 .. figure:: figures/vm-damp_elc_0.png
    :scale: 40 %
    :align: center

-   Initial distribution function, :math:`f_e(x,v,t=0)`.
+   Initial electron distribution function, :math:`f_e(x,v,t=0)`.

 We can also examine the electrostatic energy in the simulation.
 This most clearly exhibits the wave energy decaying as the collisionless damping takes effect.
-For this purpose we use the following ``postgkyl`` command:
+For this purpose we use the following ``postgkyl`` command (we :code:`select` the x-component, and :ref:`pg_cmd-plot` can use a log scale, as well as add labels):

 .. code-block:: bash

-  pgkyl -f vm-damp_fieldEnergy.bp select -c0 plot --logy
+  pgkyl -f vm-damp_fieldEnergy.bp select -c0 plot --logy -x 'time' -y '$|E_x|^2$'

 resulting in the following figure of the (normalized) electrostatic energy as a function of time